The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 Common Mistakes

-Turning down raises - Bad math!
+Turning down raises - The maths still favours taking the raise.
 Even at 60%, you keep 40p of every £1.
 That's better than 0p.

 Ignoring it completely - £3k-£7k per year is real money